co-demos/auth_service/README.md

 - JWT (JSON Web Tokens) :
 	- access and refresh token for security over all the app
+- RSA encryption (optionnal)
+	- RSA encryption : server can send to the client a RSA public key for encryption client-side
+	- RSA decryption : server can decode forms (login/register) encoded client-side with the RSA public key

-- user :
+- Users management :
-	- anonymous login (automatic)
 	- login / register user
+	- anonymous login (optionnal) : sends a JWT for an anonymous use.
+Can be expected by server for routes with `@anonymous_required` decorator like `/login` or `/register`
-	- confirm user by sending a confirmation link (protected) in an email
+	- confirm email (optionnal in dev mode): confirm user by sending a confirmation link (protected) in an email
 	- password forgotten by sending a link (protected) in an email with redirection to new password form
-	- reset password from client interface (protected) ...
+	- reset password from client interface (protected) ... s
 - Documentation
 	- on all API endpoints with Swagger (and some patience from the developers)

 ##### Features TO DO  :
 - user :
-	- edit user
+	- edit user (working on)
-	- edit email
+	- edit email (protect email update)

 -------